ghiscoding/slickgrid-universal/docs/migrations/migration-to-5.x.md

 │ ^^^^^^^^^^^^^^^^^^
 ```

-#### Font-Awesome references are removed
+#### Font-Awesome references are all removed
 Since this release introduces pure CSS SVG icons, I went ahead and deleted all Font-Awesome references (mostly in the Bootstrap Theme), that is because all the built-in icons are now all SVG icons (sort, grouping, row detail, row move, row selection).
 You can also change these icons via SASS (or CSS variables with a bit more work).
-However, there are a few plugins that use external icons via CSS classes (mostly all menu plugins like Header Menu, Grid Menu, Content Menu, ...) and for that reason **all Styling Themes** now include the Slickgrid-Universal Material subset icons by default (not just Material & Salesforce but now the Bootstrap Theme as well).
-In short, the grid now uses SVG icons by default and Font-Awesome icons will no longer be used (you can still use them in your project but it won't be used by the grid unless you set them the grid options).
+However, there are a few plugins that use external icons via CSS classes (mostly all menu plugins like Header Menu, Grid Menu, Content Menu, ...) and for that reason **all Styling Themes** now include the Slickgrid-Universal Material icons subset by default (not just Material & Salesforce but now also the Bootstrap Theme as well).
+In short, the grid now uses SVG icons by default and Font-Awesome icons will no longer be used internally (you can still use them in your project but it won't be used by the grid unless you set them in your grid options).

 If you no longer need Font-Awesome, then consider removing it completely